Sergong/sickcont/README.md

 ### Shell script for docker

-The following is a shell script that work with docker (only tested on macOS with Apple Silicon).
+The following is a WireGuard conf file example that should work with docker (only tested on macOS with Apple Silicon).

 ```
 [Interface]